mnvr/music-making-machines/README.md

 However, purely semantically, there are distinctions:

 - **Audio** signals are audible when played through speakers.
 They contain _audio-rate_ frequencies typically between 20Hz to 20kHz.

 - **CV** (control voltage) signals modulate parameters of other modules. e.g. an LFO (low frequency oscillator) can oscillate the pitch of a VCO (voltage-controlled oscillator) or the volume level of a VCA (voltage-controlled amplifier).

 - **1V/oct** (1 volt per octave) signals are control voltages, that is, CV signals, that represent a pitch or a note.
 In this standard, an increase of 1V increases the pitch by 1 octave.
 Since there are 12 semitones in an octave, an increase in 1/12 V increases the pitch by 1 semitone.

 - **Gate** signals carry an on/off signal.
 0V represents off, and a positive voltage (typically 10V) represents on.
-For example, a gate signal can turn on whe a key is pressed and off when the key is released.
+For example, a gate signal can turn on when a key is pressed and off when the key is released.

 - **Trigger** signals are short gates, usually around 1 millisecond, that cause an event to occur, such as a percussion hit.

 - **Clock** signals are triggers played at a steady tempo.

 Viewed as a tree:

 - Audio
 - CV
   - 1V/oct
   - Gate
    - Trigger
  - Clock

 > [!TIP]
 >